 Volunteers work alongside wardens, gaining firsthand knowledge and expertise, and receive appropriate training and protective equipment.

 Due to the physical nature of much of the work, prospective volunteers need to complete a Health Declaration form and, since children are regular visitors to our sites, also have an enhanced disclosure from the Criminal Records Bureau under the Protection of Children Act (1999).

 We appreciate your interest in working with us and look forward to hearing from you and hopefully welcoming you to the network of volunteers who help us to work for a borough rich in wildlife, which is valued and enjoyed by many people.

-If you are interested in volunteering at a particular site, please contact the appropriate Senior Warden to arrange an initial visit:
+If you are interested in volunteering at a particular site, please contact the Senior Warden at the nature reserve that you are interested in, to arrange a visit: